-Your academic goals will also inform which college you choose.
+Your academic goals will guide which college you choose.
 As you evaluate colleges, take a look at which colleges offer the major you want to pursue.
 If you are in the process of choosing your major, see if you can find out more about the programs that the community college near you offers.
 You could talk to current students or professors and evaluate whether it seems like a good school for your interests.

-If you are applying for a mix of community and private college or private universities, creating a list of all your potential applications can be helpful.
+If you are applying for a mix of community colleges and public universities, creating a list of all your potential applications can be helpful.